 11. Fountain grass

-Fountain grass botanical name is Pennisetum setaceum, otherwise known as Rubrum.
+The fountain grass’s botanical name is Pennisetum setaceum, otherwise known as Rubrum.
 Once fully grown, the grass is highly tolerant of drought.
 It is a perennial plant with purple leaves and rosy flower spikes in optimal weather conditions.
-It is mostly grown as an ornamental plant.
+It is mainly grown as an ornamental plant.

-Euphorbia is an amazing drought tolerant plant that can be a good choice for boarders or indoor potted plant depending on the plant species.
+Euphorbia is an amazing drought-tolerant plant that can be a good choice for boarders or indoor potted plants depending on the plant species.
 It is a flowering plant of the spurge family native to southern Africa but is found in almost every region of the world.

 The plant does not require special attention and can go without water for a long time.
-It produces poisonous milky latex that causes severe skin irritation and might cause blindness.
+But as you consider it, beware that it produces poisonous milky latex that causes severe skin irritation and might cause blindness.
 It can, however, be used in the treatment of ulcers.